dhirajataws/testapp/README.md

 Limitation:
 node version 10+
+Weather api is not very efficient.
+Unnecessary processing required over 96 set of data.
+Better api can be used. common component can be created for fetch url.

+Technical debt:
+1. weather api is not efficient.
+2. TODO's
 Configuration Required:
 export IP_GEOLOCATION_API_KEY=*****
+export WEATHER_API_KEY=******

 # Test Scenario:
 1. line in a file is not formatted correctly